Signs of Hyperlexia That Shouldn’t be Overlooked

 Many of the above behaviors fall within the autistic behavioral spectrum and it’s not uncommon for children struggling with hyperlexia to also have some form autism.
 For these reasons, it’s especially important to catch easy to miss symptoms early on.

-If you need help finding a treatment program that meets your child’s needs, please feel free to call our helpline at to speak with one of our placement specialists.
+If you need help finding a treatment program that meets your child’s needs, please feel free to call our helpline at 800-598-5053 (Who Answers?) to speak with one of our placement specialists.